smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.2.11 - 2022-08-01

+CHANGES:

+- Fixed issue where some postal codes would have the two letter country code prepended.
+Specifically SWE, LVA, LTU.
+- Fixed AUS unit placement in results.
+It is now returned as a prefix to the premise number separated by a slash.

 ## 3.2.10 - 2022-07-28

 CHANGES: